 You will also get access to Zone 1 priority boarding, discounted Delta Sky Club entry, and a 20% discount on in-flight purchases of food, beverages, and entertainment when using your card.
 In addition, the first checked bag for the cardmember and up to 9 additional travel companions on the same reservation is free.

-While this card does not offer MQMs for the sign-up bonus or for making larger purchases, it does offer a Medallion Qualifying Dollar (MQD) waiver if you spend over $25,000 in purchases in a calendar year.
+While this card does not offer MQMs for the welcome bonus or for making larger purchases, it does offer a Medallion Qualifying Dollar (MQD) waiver if you spend over $25,000 in purchases in a calendar year.

 This waiver allows you to skip the MQD requirements and enables you to earn elite status just by earning MQMs.